-State Water Heaters may be a lesser-known brand, but that doesn’t make them any less worthy.
-They focus on high-quality materials and use advanced techniques to produce top-quality water heaters.
-This is the same both for residential and commercial use.
+State Water Heaters focuses on high-quality materials and uses advanced techniques to produce top-quality water heaters.
+This philosophy applies to both residential and commercial heaters.

-Homeowners who want to save energy will surely find a fitting unit among State Water Heaters’ vast choices.
+Homeowners who want to save energy should be able to find a suitable unit among State Water Heaters’ vast range.

 Which State Water Heater to Choose?

-State’s line of gas water heaters, ProLine, is efficient and reliable.
-The company made sure to use the same innovations and technology used for its range of industry-leading commercial units.
-The results are thoroughly tested and cared-for gas boilers that will serve a long life.
+State’s range of gas water heaters, ProLine, is efficient and reliable.
+The company made sure to apply the same innovations and technologies that were used in its industry-leading commercial units.
+The results are excellent gas boilers that will enjoy a long service life.

-The top-notch tanks are designed by State, using commercial-grade parts.
-This increases their durability and reliability.
+The best tanks are designed by State and use commercial-grade parts, increasing their durability and reliability.
 All the tanks have State’s signature glass lining that prevents corrosion and rust.

-Most of the tanks even include a self-cleaning system.
-This reduces the risk of minerals and sediments build-up — prolonging the tank’s life.
+Many of the tanks even include a self-cleaning system.
+This reduces the risk of minerals and sediments gathering, thus prolonging the tank’s life.
 Most are also fitted with a stainless-steel core anode for extra protection.

-State Water Heaters has two lines of tankless units — condensing and non-condensing.
-Condensing units seem to be the favorite, so that’s what we’ll focus on today.
+State Water Heaters has two lines of tankless units: condensing and non-condensing.
+Condensing units appear to be more popular, so that’s what we’ll focus on here.

 State’s range of condensing tankless gas heaters run on natural gas or propane.
-These are an excellent option for average families with a high-demand for hot water.
-They are available as residential or commercial, with a BTU input ranging from 120,000 to 199,000 an hour.
+They are an excellent option for average-sized families with a high demand for hot water.
+They are available as residential or commercial heaters, with a BTU input ranging from 120,000 to 199,000 an hour.

 The system works by reusing the heat present in the exhaust and chimney.
 The unit then converts the heat into further energy.
-State’s tankless water heaters are fitted with either solid core PVC, CPVC, or ABS pipe.
+State’s tankless water heaters are fitted with solid core PVC, CPVC, or ABS pipes.

-Additionally, these tankless heaters are built with a durable heat exchanger.
+These tankless heaters are also built with a durable heat exchanger.
 State constructs these from commercial-grade copper, which is not only more durable but more effective at transferring heat.

 State’s electric water heater series is much like their gas line.
-Also branded ProLine, these units are made with the same cutting-edge technology and durability.
-State seeks to deliver products that are efficient as well as reliable.
+Also branded ProLine, these units are made with the same cutting-edge technology and durability in mind.

-There are plenty of products to choose from.
-These include their ProLine, ProLine XE, Master, Heat Pump, and Solar.
-They come in all sizes, but the most popular are the 40 and 50-gallon tanks.
+There are plenty of products to choose from, including the ProLine, ProLine XE, Master, Heat Pump, and Solar.
+They come in all sizes, but the most popular types are the 40-gallon and 50-gallon tanks.

-Similar to its gas series, State’s line of electric water heaters also come with a generous warranty.
-Although they claim you shouldn’t need it due to the long lifespan of their products, State offers an opportunity to extend the warranty on most products.
+Similar to its gas series, State’s line of electric water heaters also include a generous warranty.
+Although they claim you shouldn’t need it due to the long lifespan of their products, State offers an opportunity to extend the warranty in most cases.

-These water heaters are excellent for those living in warmer regions.
-However, keep in mind that electric units don’t perform as well for high-demand use.
-If you do have a higher need for hot water, choose a bigger tank.
+These water heaters are excellent for those living in warmer regions but remember that electric units don’t perform as well for high-demand use.
+If you have a need for more hot water, choose a bigger tank.

 By looking at user reviews and asking the experts, we decided on our picks for the three best State Water Heaters available today.

 1. PROLINE® GS6-50-BRT GAS WATER HEATER

 It promises to deliver an eco-friendly option, capable of reducing your energy bills.
 The unit features a 40,000 BTU gas burner and has a Uniform Energy Factor of 0.62.
-Although it meets the Low NOx emission requirements, it’s not Energy Star qualified.
+Although it meets the Low NOx emission requirements, it isn’t Energy Star qualified.

-One thing that stands out about this unit is the intelligent control logic included.
-It consists of an internal microprocessor which enhances its sensitivity.
-In turn, this improves the boilers heating response — delivering hot water faster.
+One thing that stands out about this unit is its intelligent control logic.
+It uses an internal microprocessor that enhances its sensitivity.
+This improves the boiler’s heating response and delivers hot water faster.

-The unit operates entirely independently, meaning that it doesn’t require an external power source.
-Instead, it utilizes a thermopile which is a small device that transforms thermal energy into electrical energy.
+The unit operates entirely independently, meaning it doesn’t require an external power source.
+It instead utilizes a thermopile, a small device that transforms thermal energy into electrical energy.

-What’s more, the unit features a self-cleaning function.
-This consists of a powerful dip tube that reduces the build-up of lime and sediments.
+Finally, the unit features a self-cleaning function.
+This consists of a powerful dip tube that reduces the build-up of scale and sediments.